What Is Alternative Health? A Modern Guide for Colorado's Wellness Seekers

 · · ·

-● Reiki and energy work — the gentle channeling of life-force energy to support relaxation, nervous system ease, and energetic restoration
+● Reiki and energy work: life-force energy channeled gently to bring relaxation, ease the nervous system, and restore energy.

-● Somatic awareness practices — body-centered approaches to understanding how emotional and energetic patterns are held physically
+● Somatic awareness: body-centered approaches to how emotional patterns are held physically.

-● Intuitive and channeled guidance — spiritually-informed reflection that offers perspective, grounding, and directional clarity
+● Intuitive and channeled guidance: spiritually-informed reflection offering perspective, grounding, and direction.

 · · ·